top of page

 Your Specialization: Niche expertise commands premium pricing.
 If you're one of few therapists in your region offering specific treatment modalities, your fees should reflect that specialized knowledge.

 Regular fee increases are part of sustainable practice management.
+Therapists who raised their fees reported median revenue of roughly $94,800 versus about $75,000 for those who didn't—a gap of nearly $20,000 according to TLDR Accounting.
 Here's how to approach them strategically:

 Annual Adjustments: Review your fees yearly, even if you don't increase them every time.
 This prevents falling too far behind market rates.